You are invited to participate in a survey regarding your experience using the AHCCCS

 appropriated in the annual state budget.

-More information on Critical Access payments can be found
+More information about Critical Access payments.

 The Rural Hospital Inpatient Fund was established by the Legislature in 2005 in